 Pirate Fry 2: The Hand of Anturus is a funny and well-crafted amateur adventure game that is reminiscent of Monkey Island in many ways, not least of which is the pirate-y setting.
 Curiously released after Pirate Fry 3, the game is the best in the series, offering solid graphics, plenty of puzzles that are fun to solve despite being on the easy side, and a great sense of humor. |

-Pirate Fry 2 can be played as a stand-alone game - you don't need to know anything from the first game to finish this one.
+Pirate Fry 2 can be played as a stand-alone game – you don't need to know anything about the first game to finish this one.
 Fry, the bumbling hero, finally gets his wish to become a pirate in the first game, and starts off this new adventure dozing off in his decrepit cabin.
 Once awake, it is down to the pirate guild where he was assigned the task of capturing the legendary Hand of Anturus.

 Reviewed by: Underdogs